tulipcc/ParserGeneratorCC/README.md

 # News and noteworthy

+* v1.0.2 - 2018-01-08
+  * Fixed an error in jump-patching that was originally only considered if legacy exception handling was enabled - now ParserGeneratorCC can create itself using itself!
 * v1.0.1 - 2018-01-05
   * Initial release with expected output compatibility to JavaCC 7.0.3
   * The JavaCC option `GENERATE_STRING_BUILDER` was removed - it was never evaluated